Have you ever wondered what the Net Promoter Score’s( NPS) advantages and disadvantages are?

 4. Employee Engagement Metric

-Alex and his colleagues aren’t happy with the new skill development program in their company.
+Alex and his colleagues aren’t happy with their company’s new skill development program.
 After all, the training resources are of poor quality.
 And there’s nothing worse than attending five hours long boring training sessions!

 This is the reality of several organizations.
 They don’t take any action to understand how their employees feel about their new development program, organizational culture, or new benefit program.
-As per Achievers report, only 19% of employees feel engaged in their company.
-Moreover, a survey states that a whopping 15% of respondents agreed that their organization is horrible when it comes to acting on feedback.
+As per the Achievers report, only 19% of employees feel engaged in their company.
+Moreover, a survey states that a whopping 15% of respondents agreed that their organization is horrible regarding acting on feedback.

-This is where the net promoter score comes into the picture.
-It helps you to gather employee feedback and maintain engagement in the quickest and straightforward way.
+This is where the Net Promoter Score comes into the picture.
+It helps you to gather employee feedback and maintain engagement in the quickest and most straightforward way.
 You can use an NPS score survey to ask your employees what they think about your organization.
-This type of survey helps you to collect rich feedback about what drives employee engagement and what’s not.
+This survey type helps you collect rich feedback about what drives employee engagement and what’s not.

 However, eNPS alone won’t help your company increase employee satisfaction or engagement.
-You have to maintain transparency and share the results of the survey with your employees to make them feel more involved and valued.
+You have to maintain transparency and share the survey results with your employees to make them feel more involved and valued.

 5. Meet Your Brand Advocates

-NPS score doesn’t only give you clear feedback from your customers and employees; it also helps you to meet your brand advocates.
+NPS score not only gives clear feedback from your customers and employees but also helps you meet your brand advocates.
 Yep, you read it right!
-You can understand who is going to be your brand advocate using the net promoter score.
+You can understand who will be your brand advocate using the net promoter score.

-When your customers give you a good NPS score on an online survey, it’s obvious that these customers are going to advocate your products and services to the world.
+When your customers give you a good NPS score on an online survey, it’s evident that these customers will advocate your products and services to the world.

-You can nurture these promoters to ensure they talk positively about your brand, and If they promote your brand positively, it will show how strongly they believe about your company.
+You can nurture these promoters to ensure they talk positively about your brand, and If they promote your brand positively, it will show how strongly they believe in your company.

-If you use net promoter score regularly, you can identify whether you’re losing your brand advocates or gaining them more.
-Thus, you can come up with new business strategies to ensure organizational growth.
-Always remember, the more advocates your company has, the better results you’ll gain in the long-run.
+Using the net promoter score regularly can identify whether you’re losing your brand advocates or gaining more.
+Thus, you can develop new business strategies to ensure organizational growth.
+Always remember, the more advocates your company has, the better results you’ll gain in the long run.